Andy1621/Andy1621/README.md

 💼 Experiences
 - [2016-2020]🎉 I received my B.E. degree in Software Engineering at Beihang University.
-- [2020-Now]💪 I‘m pursuing a Ph.D. in Computer Science at UCAS, advised by Prof. <a href='https://scholar.google.com/citations?user=gFtI-8QAAAAJ'>Yu Qiao</a> and Prof. <a href='https://scholar.google.com/citations?user=hD948dkAAAAJ'>Yali Wang</a>.
-I have been a Research Intern at MEGVII, SenseTime and Shanghai AI Lab.
-Now I'm working at <a href='https://seed.bytedance.com/'>Bytedance Seed</a>.
+- [2020-2025]💪 I received my Ph.D. degree in Computer Science at SIAT, UCAS, advised by Prof. <a href='https://scholar.google.com/citations?user=gFtI-8QAAAAJ'>Yu Qiao</a> and Prof. <a href='https://scholar.google.com/citations?user=hD948dkAAAAJ'>Yali Wang</a>.
+I have been a Research Intern at MEGVII, SenseTime, Shanghai AI Lab and Bytedance.

 🔭 Research Interests